roachhd/kendo-docs/api/dataviz/chart.md

 * value - the category value
 * dataItem - the data item, in case a field has been specified

-> Note: To split the text into multiple lines, you can use a line feed character(\n).
+> The text can be split into multiple lines by using line feed characters ("\n").

 #### Example - set the category axis template as a string